hotosm/tm-admin/docs/roles.md

 A difference here is FMTM has VALIDATOR as a user roles, where Tasking Manager has it as a team role.
 Other changes are the addition of multiple administrative roles.
-Since roles aren't portsble across projects, this can be ignored.
+Since roles aren't portable across projects, this can be ignored.
 I'm not sure SUPER_ADMIN and WEB_ADMIN are needed, it seems those access permissions would be handled by postgres directly.
+Currently FMTM is not using most of these roles yet, and is linmited to READ_ONLY (the default), ADMIN, and VALIDATOR.

 # Data Exchange

 Since this project supports data exchange between projects, it's worth nothing that roles *are not* portable across projects.
-Even witnin Tasking Manager, a project manager in one project only may be  mapper in another, Especially for Tasking Manager projects transferred to FMTM.
+Even withnin Tasking Manager, a project manager in one project only may be  mapper in another, Especially for Tasking Manager projects transferred to FMTM.

 There are other limitations, for example, the ability to send and receive data from other projects other than automated messages.